marcj/BetterQuitJobBundle/README.md

   - SQL - Use a ORM with QueryBuilder
   - jQuery - Use AngularJS/EmberJS
   - Microsoft IIS - wtf?
+  - Yii - some people need a high-five. with a chair. in their face
+  - Laravel - Aren't you a front end developer in realliy?
+Go back there.
+  - SVN/CVS - git

 ### Please,